hrsetyono/gutenberg-tutorial/00 - javascript es5 syntax/README.md

 ```

-## 4. Destructuring Assigment
+## 4. Destructuring Assignment

 Destructuring Assignment is a shortcut to assign part of an Object as variables.

-As an example, we will take a look at the Gutenberg's component object.
+As an example, we will take a look at Gutenberg's component object.
 Gutenberg provides many reusable elements such as Button and TextControl (for text input).
 To use them, we can write it like this:

 ```js
 wp.components.Button